Kāpiti family describe life in self-isolation

 Have structure in your day if faced with self-isolation, advises a family who are halfway through their unexpected homestay.

-The Kāpiti Coast family of Aaron and Amy Cook and their three children Emily, 10, Devon, 7, and Travis, 3, have been bunkering down in their Margaret Rd home in Raumati Beach.
+The Kāpiti Coast family of Aaron and Amy Cook and their three children, Emily, 10, Devon, 7, and Travis, 3, have been bunkering down in their Margaret Rd home in Raumati Beach.

-They made the precaution after Aaron had been to Melbourne to watch the Australian Grand Prix, which was cancelled, and returned to New Zealand a day before the strict Covid-19 two week self-isolation restrictions were imposed for people coming into the country.
+They took the precaution after Aaron had been to Melbourne to watch the Australian Grand Prix, which was cancelled, and returned to New Zealand a day before the strict Covid-19 two-week self-isolation restrictions were imposed for people coming into the country.

 The family decided to play it safe, and prevent any risk to others, by self-isolating at home: their two weeks finish on Sunday.